snasirzadeh/devops-scenario/docs/01-infrastructure-and-os-setup.md

 volume.
 If the installed volume-group name is not `sepehrgv1`, use the exact name reported by `sudo vgs`; do not guess between similar names.

-Copy the existing data before Docker is installed:

 ```bash
 sudo mkdir -p /mnt/var_lib
 sudo mount /dev/sepehrgv1/var_lib /mnt/var_lib